Hispanic Professional Network

 Veronica Rodriguez received her bachelor’s degree in History and her M.Ed. in Higher Education from Loyola University Chicago.
-She has been a Greek Advisor for over 10 years…Continue
+She has been a Greek Advisor for over 10 years between University of Illinois at Chicago and now…Continue

 Added by HispanicPro on November 19, 2013 at 1:45pm — No Comments

 I've never been the sort of person who is good at making small talk, especially in a room packed full of strangers.